warintornp/mobiletesting/README.md

 `flutter test --update-goldens`

 ### Troubleshooting
-Error: cocopod not install or not invalid state.
+1. Error: cocopod not install or not invalid state.
 Solution [Intel one](https://stackoverflow.com/questions/62593939/cocoapods-not-installed-or-not-in-valid-state), [ARM one](https://stackoverflow.com/questions/64901180/how-to-run-cocoapods-on-apple-silicon-m1)
+2. iOS simulator can connect using http://localhost:3000 But android emulator cannot.
+Android emulator need to use actual IP address or 10.0.2.2 otherwise error will be throw from flutter code.

 ## Node.js server1